The Fuzzle database contains many more hits than unique domains.

 appears in 12 hits with domains that belong to folds other than c.94.

-In particular, these 12 partners to whom d1jnfa2 aligns belong to three different folds (see fig below):
+Concretely, these 12 partners with whom d1jnfa2 aligns belong to three different folds:

 The alignments start and end at different positions in d1jnfa2 sequence,